 Hierarchy Culture is defined by structure, established procedures, and levels of authority.
 It is the most traditional structure in comparison with the other cultures.
 There are several layers of management between leadership and employees, many more than in other cultures, and leaders are highly respected by their teams.

 Market culture is all about profit margins and staying ahead of the competition.
-Companies with market-driven cultures may prioritize performance and results over employee experience and satisfaction.
+Companies with market-driven cultures may prioritize performance and result over employee experience and satisfaction.
 This culture can be found at Tesla, Amazon, and Apple.

 This culture is based on a clear, shared purpose and attracts employees, customers, and partners who share those values.
 These cultures are more community-focused, collaborative, and charitable.
 Leaders and employees share a commitment to ensuring that global resources are shared with those on the margins.